 The Company estimates the fair value of stock option grants using the Black-Scholes option pricing model.
 The assumptions used in calculating the fair value of stock-based awards represent management's best estimates and involve inherent uncertainties and the application of management's judgment.
-For the year ended December 31, 2022 and 2021, stock-based compensation costs are recorded in research and development and general and administrative expenses in the consolidated statements of operations.
+Stock-based compensation costs are recorded in research and development and general and administrative expenses in the consolidated statements of operations.